browserengineering/book/book/visual-effects.md

 - user-configurable blending modes via `mix-blend-mode`;
 - rounded rectangle clipping via destination-in blending or direct clipping;
 - optimizations to avoid surfaces when possible;
-- and browser compositing with extra surfaces for faster scrolling
+- and browser compositing with extra surfaces for faster scrolling.

 Besides the new features, we've upgraded from Tkinter to SDL and Skia, which makes our browser faster and more responsive, and also sets a